 The owner of… More

-Not only can you design your own… More
+Not only can you design your own products,… More

 Illinois Governor Pat Quinn’s reelection campaign appears to be based on a simple message: “Do you want C. Montgomery Burns Representing You in Springfield?”
 Yes, he means that C. Montgomery Burns.
 Yesterday, Quinn began a media blitz comparing his opponent (businessman Bruce Rauner) to the Simpsons character.
 This included the release of an ad on YouTube which reportedly featured images of Rauner juxtaposed with clips from the Simpsons.
 When the ad was released, the Chicago Sun Times contacted Fox Broadcasting and asked whether… More